Obituary for Barbara Carpenter

 August 21, 1932 – February 22, 2021

+Barbara attended elementary school in Scappoose, Oregon, before returning to Grass Valley where she raised her family.

+She worked at Hennessy School in the early 70’s and was a nurse at Golden Empire Nursing and Rehab Center for many years.
+After retirement she volunteered for over 20 years at Hospice of the Foothills, which she thoroughly loved.

-She is survived by her sons Mike (Sharon) Rogers, John (Kelley) Rogers and Wayne Rogers of Grass Valley, and daughter Margie (Doug) Kassebaum of Yerington, Nevada, her 15 grandchildren, great grandchildren / great great grandchildren.
+Barbara is survived by her four children; Mike (Sharon) Rogers, John (Kelley) Rogers, Wayne Rogers of Grass Valley, Daughter Margie (Doug) Kassebaum of Yerington, Nevada and many grandchildren (Rebecca, David, Cherie, Andy, Tracie, Kenny, Leigh Ann, Jamie, Ashley, Kourtney, Kamille, Justin, Jakob, Jessika, Candice), great grandchildren and great great grandchildren, along with many friends.

-She was preceded in death by her husbands Clayton Rogers, Clyde Rosewall and Charles Carpenter.
+She is preceded in death by her husbands Clayton Rogers, Clyde Rosewall and Charles Carpenter, her siblings Jack Hartshorn, Don Hartshorn, Margie Hales and Vivian Hinman.

+In Lieu of flowers the family requests donations be made to Hospice of the Foothills.
+The family wants to thank the Staff and Nurses of Golden Empire for their loving care of mom for the past 3 years.

 Support Local Journalism